 Recognizing that tuition can be a barrier for some families, we believe this scholarship will make an excellent education accessible to more families of diverse backgrounds.

 The scholarship is available to any age student.
 Applicants will complete the admissions process and FACTS tuition assistance application, and be ready to share about their desire to join the school community.

 - Submit the online application.
 Eligible students will be entering any grade level.
 Additional documents are also required for admission and include references and school transcripts.

 - Complete the FACTS tuition assistance application to demonstrate financial need.
-Recipients of this scholarship may receive up to 70% off of the regular middle or high school tuition rate.*
+Recipients of this scholarship may receive this funding in addition to a discounted tuition rate*.

 *Tuition rate is calculated based on published tuition rate minus any reductions in tuition.
 Scholarship discount will be applied after any reductions in tuition are calculated.

 The Multicultural Endowed Scholarship Fund was established in 2020 under the name "Students of Color Fund."
 A review of that name in fall of 2022 led to the updated name, Multicultural Fund.